 Obstetric ultrasound prices

-The Pregnancy Ultrasound Package should be purchased at the time of nuchal scan (12 - 13.5 weeks): Includes nuchal scan, anatomy scan & growth scan/s referred by your LMC.
+- Pregnancy Ultrasound Package: This should be purchased at the time of nuchal scan (12 - 13 1/2 weeks) and includes nuchal scan, anatomy scan & growth scan/s referred by your LMC: $475 (Twins: $850)

-Click here for more information on the Pregnancy Ultrasound Package.
+For more information on the Pregnancy Ultrasound Package, download the brochure on this page.

 Introducing 'The Stork'

-The Stork offers patients direct, online access to their ultrasound images from any device, while also maintaining their privacy.
+The Stork is a cloud-based app, making it easy to view your images from any device, while also maintaining your privacy.

 Once a scan is completed, the patient is sent a link and an access code via email or SMS.
 They then simply follow the link, enter their code and view their images on their phone, tablet or computer.

-Ascot Radiology continues to store all the original ultrasound images and these are available for referrers to access at any time.
+Ascot Radiology continues to store all the original, high resolution ultrasound images and these are available for referrers to access at any time.

 Use of cameras and mobile phones in the ultrasound room